 Florida Probate Administration – Estate and Trust Administration – Summary Probate – Ancillary Probate – Inheritance Law – Related Litigation

 “Florida probate administration procedures can be very confusing and complicated, and oftentimes family members do not know what to expect.
 My staff and I will guide you through the Florida probate process from start to finish, and will compassionately address any concerns or questions in a timely manner.
-We help collect assets, handle creditors and give notice to creditors, and distribute the decedent's assets.
+We help collect assets, handle creditors, and distribute the decedent’s assets.
 I can also help you understand your rights as an heir or beneficiary.
 My law firm can probate an estate in Broward, Miami-Dade, Palm Beach or any Florida County.
-We look forward to speaking with you about your probate, estate or inheritance matter."
+We look forward to speaking with you about your probate, estate or inheritance matter.”

-Barbara Buxton, J.D., LL.M., Florida Probate Lawyer & Estate Planning Attorney
+-Barbara Buxton, J.D., LL.M., Florida Probate Lawyer & Estate Planning Attorney

 Contact a skilled Florida probate and estate lawyer at our Aventura office, located just minutes from North Miami Beach, Pembroke Pines, and Hollywood, Florida, to schedule a telephone or office appointment to discuss your probate matter.
 Please ask about our other office locations in Broward County and Palm Beach County, Florida.
-We also represent clients throughout Florida, including Punta Gorda, Daytona Beach, Orlando and Naples, Florida.

 Experienced Florida Probate Administration Law Firm